JesseSiegerWalls/Getting-and-Cleaning-Data-Course-Project/Codebook.md

-#Getting and Cleaning Data Project A code book that describes the variables, the data, and any transformations or work that I performed to clean up the data.

-#Description A full description of the data used in this project can be found here.
-The data can be found here.
+Collection
+Raw data are obtained from UCI Machine Learning repository: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.

+Data Set Information
 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

+Attribute Information:
-##Attributes For each record in the dataset it is provided:
+For each record in the dataset it is provided:

 Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
 Triaxial Angular velocity from the gyroscope.
 A 561-feature vector with time and frequency domain variables.
 Its activity label.
 An identifier of the subject who carried out the experiment.
-#Algorithm.
-The following steps describe algorithm of data analysis.

-##Step 1.
-Reading the data from files and assigning names.
-On this step I read the data from UCI HAR Dataset folder from files: features.txt, activity_labels.txt, X_train and X_test, y_tain and y_test, subject_train and subject_test.
-Also assign names to some variable in order to make data readable.

-##Step 2.
-Merging test and train sets.
-At first I create train set by binding y_train, subject_train and x_train.
-Afterwards, do the same for test set.
-Then, merging the train and test sets

-##Step 3.
-Extracting only the measurements on the mean and standard deviation for each measurement.
-Create a logical vector with grepl function, that contains TRUE values for the activity_Id, subject, mean and stdev columns and FALSE values for the others.
-Subset this data to keep only the necessary columns.

-##Step 4.
-Using descriptive activity names to name the activities in the data set Merge data subset from step 3 with the activity type table activity_labels to make the activity names.
-Then I make data tidy by excluding redundant information (activity id and name of activity).

-##Step 5.
-Appropriately label the data set with descriptive activity names.
-Use gsub function for pattern replacement to clean up the data labels.
+See Readme file into 'UCI HAR Dataset' for more information.

+Raw Data transformation
+The raw data sets are processed with the script run_analysis.R script to create a tidy data set.

+Merge training and test sets Test and training data, subject ids and activity ids are merged to obtain a single data set.
+Variables are labelled with the names assigned by original collectors.

+Extract mean and standard deviation variables Keep only the values of estimated mean and standard deviation .

+Get descriptive activity names A new column is added to intermediate data set with the activity description.

+Get abel variables appropriately Labels given from the original collectors were changed to get valid/more descriptive R names

-##Step 6.
-Create a second, independent tidy data set with the average of each variable for each activity and each subject.
-Creating independent tidy data set with the average of each variable for activity and subject and writing it to avg_by_act_sub.txt file.
+Create a tidy data set From the intermediate data set is created a final tidy data set where numeric variables are averaged for each activity and each subject.

+Tidy data set
+Variables
+The tidy data set contains :

+an identifier of the subject who carried out the experiment (Subject).
+Its range is from 1 to 30. an activity label (Activity): WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING mean of all other variables are measurement collected from the accelerometer and gyroscope 3-axial raw signal (numeric value) The variable name convention is like the following:

+measurement: the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk).
+Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).
+Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
+(Note the 'f' to indicate frequency domain signals).
+Additional vectors obtained by averaging the signals in a signal window sample.
+These are used on the angle() variable: gravityMean, tBodyAccMean, tBodyAccJerkMean, tBodyGyroMean,tBodyGyroJerkMean.

+.mean/std: mean or standard deviation of the measurement

+.X/Y/Z: one direction of a 3-axial signal

+.mean: global mean value